 More on this this—plus NSAIDs used for their anti-inflammatory properties—in the next JailMedicine post.
 In the meantime:

 Corrections.com author, Jeffrey E. Keller is a Board Certified Emergency Physician with 25 years of practice experience before moving full time into the practice of Correctional Medicine.
-He is the Chief Medical Officer of Centurion.
+He is the Medical Director of Badger Medical, which provides medical care to inmates in several jails throughout Idaho.
 He is also the author of the "Jail Medicine" blog

 Other articles by Keller